HitPant/social_dist_detector_yolo/README.md

 A YOLO based social distance detector that sends an alert via sms.
-Please reffer the flow-chart for better understanding.
+Please refer the flow-chart for better understanding.